samchaaa/simple_btc_algo/README.md

 cbpro is from https://github.com/danpaquin/coinbasepro-python/, with minor modifications.

 Algorithm is set up to implement immediately, just input your credentials and run.

+*Subscribe to https://samchaaa.substack.com/ for more in depth code, studies, and ready-to-implement algorithms.*